 To freeze your harvested peaches, slice or cut them up first.
 Place on a cookie sheet in the freezer, then out them in a ziploc bag once frozen.
 Pop them in the blender for a delicious smoothie, or let them thaw and bake a pie for a bit of summer even in the middle of winter.

 Turning your peaches into a spread makes them super versatile!
 It’s easy to make peach jam or even peach butter to spread on your toast every morning, and they usually last a long time.
-You can easily adapt this recipe, originally for apricot jam, and swap in peaches.
+You can easily adapt an apricot jam recipe to use peaches instead!

 Other Tips for Growing Peaches